r4jn1k4nt/KeyLogger_in_Python/README.md

 pip3 install -r requirements.txt

-## Changes to be made in KeyLogger.py
+## Important changes to be made in KeyLogger.py

-In KeyLogger.py code line no. 6 "os.path.expanduser('YOUR_DESTINATION_FOLDER/file.log')",change YOUR_DESTINATION_FOLDER name to your desired folder name
+In KeyLogger.py code line no. 6 "os.path.expanduser('YOUR_DESTINATION_FOLDER/file.log')", change YOUR_DESTINATION_FOLDER name to **your desired folder name**.

 For example, os.path.expanduser('/home/username/Desktop/file.log')